The-Migus-Group/authentication-panel/oidc-authentication.md

 ## Public Identifier

-For clients that wish to remain truely ephemeral, or that do not have the current ability to use an alternative identifier, the public identifier of `http://www.w3.org/ns/solid/terms#PublicOidcClient` MAY be used.
+For clients that wish to remain truly ephemeral, or that do not have the current ability to use an alternative identifier, the public identifier of `http://www.w3.org/ns/solid/terms#PublicOidcClient` MAY be used.

 If an IdP supports this identifier, any `redirect_uri` supplied SHOULD be accepted as valid.
-In this instance the IdP SHOULD NOT defeference the remote IRI.
+In this instance the IdP SHOULD NOT dereference the remote IRI.

 All Access Tokens with this identifier MUST be treated as anonymous clients by the RS.